PadaliyaSavan88/linkedin-node-api/README.md

 - Set an authorized redirect URL, e.g. http://localhost:3000/auth;
 - *Test University* can be used as the company associated with the app without verification;
 - Copy the *Client ID* and *Client Secret* keys.
+- Use "https://www.linkedin.com/oauth/v2/authorization" as an value for AUTH_BASE_URL environment variable

 #### Step 2 | Get Access Token via 3-legged OAuth